 The #1 thing to pay attention to when picking a fund are the fees.
 In my experience, with good funds, the fees are very upfront and easy to determine.
-Often, the sketchier funds tend to bury (or even omit) any mention of fees, focusing instead on putting forth a cherry-picked look at performance.
+Often, the sketchier funds tend to bury (or even omit) any mention of fees, focusing instead on cherry-picked performance data.
 For a guide to choosing specific funds, please see this page.
 Here, I’m going to give an overview of the different types of fees we’re looking to minimize and avoid.

 Expense Ratio (ER) / Management Expense Ratio (MER) / Basis Points

-The expense ratio (also sometimes called a management expense ratio) is the amount of a fund’s assets that are spent every year on administration and other operating expenses.
-You want this number to be as low as possible, because this will come out of your fund’s performance every single year, regardless of whether or not it makes any money.
+The expense ratio (ER), which is typically called management expense ratio (MER) in Canada, is the percentage of your investment in a given fund that you have to pay each year towards operating expenses.
+You want this number to be as low as possible, because it will be collected every year, regardless of whether the investment gains or loses value for that year.

 How low do you want your expense ratios to be?
 Very low.
 The average expense ratio across all of our funds is .09%, and it’s only that high because we have some investments through a previous employer that are around .25%.
 If you’re investing (for some reason) in a very specialized index (like a emerging market dividend fund) you might pay a bit more than that (like in the .4% or .5% range) but I personally don’t bother with indices that are so specialized.

 If you’re really looking to minimize fees, ETFs are typically a bit cheaper than their mutual fund counterpart.
 For example, VTIAX (the mutual fund version) has an ER of .11%, while VXUS (the ETF version) is just .08%.
-The flip side is that, depending on your brokerage, some of this difference may be eaten up in trading commissions (which you might have to pay for ETFs).
+The flip side is that, depending on your brokerage, some of this difference may be eaten up in trading commissions that could be charged when buying and selling ETFs.
 For more on choosing a brokerage, please see this page.